-I have finished pieces with nothing but wax to various other oil based products, to clear coat lacquer (I prefer Mohawk because of the great variety of excellent products) with flat to glossy sheen.
+I have finished pieces with nothing but wax to various other oil based products, to clear coat lacquer (I prefer Mohawk because of the great variety of excellent products, but others I respect swear by automotive lacquer) with flat to glossy sheen.
 I strongly encourage you to experiment.
 Find out what appeals to you, read and adhere to the application directions (amazing how many people don't and then wonder why they have problems with their finish), and PRACTICE!.
 You'll find most all finishes have advantages and disadvantages and there is no one finish (or level of sheen) that looks good on everything.

 I purchase my Mohawk products at Pond Cove Paint

 I do all my own craft photography.
 But I had a steep learning curve to get to the point where I became confident in my ability to produce good quality photographs that accurately represent the form, color and quality of my work with minimal to no digital alteration.